When I arrived home, I grabbed a bite to eat and asked about the biopsy results.

-Since the day I shared my story, I have felt physically stronger.
+Since the day I shared my cancer battle story, I have felt physically stronger.
 It’s hard to explain but it made life feel a little more normal.

 After my diagnosis, I made the difficult decision to leave school and isolate myself at home in preparation for my immediate start to treatment.
 This was well before the beginning of the pandemic.
 But I knew that I had the support of my friends and family and a highly successful treatment plan.
 Not everyone is so lucky.

 Thankfully, Lymphoma Canada is there to help patients navigate their cancer journey from diagnosis through to treatment and remission.
 They provide resources, such as Canadian-specific information, including webinars, national conferences, support groups, and education materials describing disease, treatments, and side effects.
 Not only that, but they also provide ways to cope with lymphoma, including peer support programs.

 Lymphoma Canada is there for you every step of the way.

 In February, I began ABVD chemotherapy and despite the challenging side effects and the disappointment of having to leave my friends and education behind, I have maintained a positive outlook, and even started my own blog about my cancer battle.

 The blog, titled, Life as Me; my cancer battle, was an important part of my journey.
 It was cathartic to create and hopefully, will motivate others who are in similar situations, battling lymphoma.
 Through it, I chronicle difficult decisions I faced about fertility, the loss of my hair, and the effects of chemotherapy.

 Cancer has challenged my perspective on life but definitely hasn’t changed it.
 Maybe I was meant to share my story and help others conquer this disease.